Pilatch/my-resume/Curriculum-Vitae.md

 - Taught adults advanced applications, and beginner programming courses
 - Evaluated exceptionally for clarity of instruction and sense of humor ʕ•ᴥ•ʔ

+### Joe's Service Center

+#### Tow Truck Driver, AAA Call Sign 513-Foxtrot

+##### 2003 - 2007

+- Drove a manual-transmission six-forward-speed turbo-diesel Ford Super Duty deck truck very quickly to help people
+  - Never towed anyone who didn't want to be
+  - Never crashed my truck into a bright yellow parking-lot bollard like the idiot who "trained" me
+- Unlocked cars, performed extrications, changed and plugged tires, jumped and kick-started vehicles
+- Worked high-volume, twenty-six-hour weekend shifts that required rapid prioritization and adaptation with little or no guidance
+- Solved a wide variety of sometimes dangerous problems in all manners of weather
+- Only got pulled over by police twice
+  - Ticketed neither time

 ### Phi Delta Kappa, Montclair State University chapter